JustineVillanueva/RC-Car-Blues/README.md

 # RC CAR PROJECT

 ## Introduction / Overview
-The RC Car Project is a WiFi-controlled embedded systems vehicle built using an ESP8266 microcontroller and an L298N motor driver.
+This RC Car Project is a WiFi-controlled embedded systems vehicle built using an ESP8266 microcontroller and an L298N motor driver.
 It enables real-time wireless control through a simple web interface, making it suitable for learning robotics, motor control, and IoT-based systems.

 ---